How User Experience Affects SEO

 The Most Important User Engagement Metrics

-These are the crucial ones that gauge how well your website performs in terms of UX and SEO:
+UX metrics are a great way to measure how effective your website or app is at attracting and retaining users.
+With that said, here are the crucial metrics that gauge how well your website performs in terms of UX and SEO:

 1. Bounce Rate